Monotone Equilibrium in Matching Markets with Signaling: Stronger monotone CSE

-Lemma \ref{lemma_monotone_eq_A'}.(iii) shows that $\mu $ is stronger monotone only in the subset of domain, range $\sigma $ with the monotone supermodular property of the sender's utility.
+Lemma \ref{lemma_monotone_eq_A'}.(iii) shows that $\mu $ is stronger monotone only in the subset of domain, $\sigma (Z)$ with the monotone supermodular property of the sender's utility.
 Proposition \ref {theorem_monotone_belief} is crucial in establishing the equivalence between Criterion D1 and the stronger monotonicity of $\mu $ in the entire $S$ (Corollary \ref{corollary_monotone_belief}).

-\begin{proposition} Let $\sigma $ and $\mu $ be a sender's action function and a receiver's belief function in a pure-strategy PBE, respectively.
-If the sender's utility is monotone-supermodular, the belief $ \mu (s)$ conditional on $s\notin $ range $\sigma $ that passes Criterion D1 is unique and it is characterized as follows:
+\begin{proposition} Let $\sigma $ and $\mu $ be a sender action function and a belief function in equilibrium respectively.
+If Assumption A is satisfied, the belief $\mu (s)$ conditional on $s\notin $ $\sigma (Z)$ that passes Criterion D1 is unique and it is characterized as follows:

 \begin{enumerate} \item If $s$ belongs to the interval of off-path sender actions induced by the discontinuity of $\sigma $ at $z$, then supp $\mu (s)=\{z\}.$

 \item Let $\overline{z}$ be the least upper bound of $Z$ if it exists.
 If $ s>\sigma (\overline{z}),$ then supp $\mu (s)=\{\overline{z}\}$.